Hadokane/CCI_PP4_Radicool_Store/README.md

 The above will be displayed throughout this project via my: coding, comments, commits, and the explanation provided by this README and the accompanying [TESTING](TESTING.md) document.

-Full CRUD* functionality is achievable through the front end of the site, with different user groups having differing actions and interactions with site elements. *(Create, Read, Update, Delete.)
+Full CRUD* functionality is achievable through the Front-End of the site, with different user groups having differing actions and interactions with site elements. *(Create, Read, Update, Delete.)

 ---